HL7/davinci-alerts/source/pages/usecases.md

 ###  Introduction

-This use case demonstrates how the Da Vinci Notifications IG framework is implemented to transact an notification between a Sender and a Recipient/Intermediary.
+This use case demonstrates how the Da Vinci Notifications IG framework is used to define the Da Vinci Notification Bundle for admissions and discharge and how to send a notification between a Sender and a Recipient/Intermediary.

 ### Use Case Background